 Which fruits?
 Strawberries, raspberries, red currants, blackcurrants, blackberries and gooseberries.

 As one of the smaller farms on this list, Hawkswick Lodge is all about the fruit.
 Check the fruit calendar on the website to predict what will be available when, but do check before you go as stocks can sometimes run low.
-Pensioners get a 20% discount on Tuesday afternoons.
+Minimum spend £3 per person, and pensioners get a 20% discount on Tuesday afternoons.
+Opening from 18 June 2022.

 Pearce's Farm Shop, Buntingford